vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + ### visual-grid-color

-If you’re unhappy with the default color you can change that of course.
+If you’re unhappy with the default grid color you can change that of course.
 Obviously it’s a good idea to choose a color that has good contrast compared to your design.
 I like using plain old **tomato**—although for the examples here I decided differently since I already used it to highlight the containers.

 Sass:
 ``` sass